Streaming SIMD Extensions

-In computing, Streaming SIMD Extensions (SSE) is a single instruction, multiple data (SIMD) instruction set extension to the x86 architecture, designed by Intel and introduced in 1999 in their Pentium III series of Central processing units (CPUs) shortly after the appearance of Advanced Micro Devices (AMD's) 3DNow!.
+In computing, Streaming SIMD Extensions (SSE) is a single instruction, multiple data (SIMD) instruction set extension to the x86 architecture, designed by Intel and introduced in 1999 in its Pentium III series of central processing units (CPUs) shortly after the appearance of Advanced Micro Devices (AMD's) 3DNow!.
 SSE contains 70 new instructions (65 unique mnemonics using 70 encodings), most of which work on single precision floating-point data.
 SIMD instructions can greatly increase performance when exactly the same operations are to be performed on multiple data objects.
 Typical applications are digital signal processing and graphics processing.

 Intel's first IA-32 SIMD effort was the MMX instruction set.
 MMX had two main problems: it re-used existing x87 floating-point registers making the CPUs unable to work on both floating-point and SIMD data at the same time, and it only worked on integers.
 SSE floating-point instructions operate on a new independent register set, the XMM registers, and adds a few integer instructions that work on MMX registers.

 SSE was subsequently expanded by Intel to SSE2, SSE3, SSSE3 and SSE4.
 Because it supports floating-point math, it had wider applications than MMX and became more popular.
 The addition of integer support in SSE2 made MMX largely redundant, though further performance increases can be attained in some situations by using MMX in parallel with SSE operations.

 SSE was originally called Katmai New Instructions (KNI), Katmai being the code name for the first Pentium III core revision.
-During the Katmai project Intel sought to distinguish it from their earlier product line, particularly their flagship Pentium II.
+During the Katmai project Intel sought to distinguish it from its earlier product line, particularly its flagship Pentium II.
 It was later renamed Internet Streaming SIMD Extensions (ISSE), then SSE.

-AMD eventually added support for SSE instructions, starting with its Athlon XP and Duron (Morgan core) processors.
+AMD added a subset of SSE, 19 of them, called new MMX instructions, and known as several variants and combinations of SSE and MMX, or otherwise as Integer SSE (ISSE, not to be confused with Internet Streaming SIMD Extensions, an early name for SSE) shortly after with the release of the original Athlon in August 1999 (see 3DNow! extensions).
+AMD eventually added full support for SSE instructions (sometimes referred to as 3DNow!
+Professional) starting with its Athlon XP (Corvette and Palomino cores) and Duron (Morgan core) processors.

 Registers

 SSE originally added eight new 128-bit registers known as XMM0 through XMM7.
-The AMD64 extensions from AMD (originally called x86-64) added a further eight registers XMM8 through XMM15, and this extension is duplicated in the Intel 64 architecture.
+The AMD64 extensions from AMD added a further eight registers XMM8 through XMM15, and this extension is duplicated in the Intel 64 architecture.
 There is also a new 32-bit control/status register, MXCSR.
 The registers XMM8 through XMM15 are accessible only in 64-bit operating mode.

 SSE used only a single data type for XMM registers: